hmrguez/Hermes/docs/literature_review.typ

 === StreamCube

 The StreamCube architecture is designed to facilitate online, multi-dimensional, and multi-level analysis of stream data, addressing the challenges posed by the massive volumes of data generated in real-time surveillance systems, telecommunications, and other dynamic environments.
-This architecture is built upon several key components and principles aimed at efficient and effective computation of stream cubes, which are essential for discovering high-level characteristics such as trends and outliers within the data.
+This architecture is built upon several key components and principles aimed at efficient and effective computation of stream cubes, which are essential for discovering high-level characteristics such as trends and outliers within the data. @streamcube

 ==== Core Techniques and Principles: